Palm Springs to Joshua Tree Day Trip Itinerary

 Joshua Tree has stunning rock formations, sprawling desert views, and otherworldly landscapes.
 The surrounding area offers a variety of activities and attractions, including outdoor art, cool shops, and delicious restaurants.

-If you have time, there are plenty of other hikes and sights to see, but the itinerary below outlines the best route for an efficient trip where you can see the highlights in less than a day without any major hikes.
+If you have time, there are plenty of other hikes and sights to see, but the itinerary below outlines the best route for an efficient trip where you can see all the highlights in less than a day without any major hikes.

 Know Before You Go